omni-us/jsonargparse/README.rst

     >>> cfg.databases.info()
     '/YOUR_CWD/app/data/info.db'

-Likewise directories can be parsed for instance using the :class:`.Path_dw` type, which would require a directory to exist and be writeable.
+Likewise directories can be parsed using the :class:`.Path_dw` type, which would require a directory to exist and be writeable.
 New path types can be created using the :func:`.path_type` function.
 For example to create a type for files that must exist and be both readable and writeable, the command would be :code:`Path_frw = path_type('frw')`.
-If the file :code:`app/config.yaml` is not writeable, then usig the type to cast :code:`Path_frw('app/config.yaml')` would raise a *TypeError: File is not writeable* exception.
+If the file :code:`app/config.yaml` is not writeable, then using the type to cast :code:`Path_frw('app/config.yaml')` would raise a *TypeError: File is not writeable* exception.
 For more information of all the mode flags supported, refer to the documentation of the :class:`.Path` class.

 The content of a file that a :class:`.Path` instance references can be read by using the :py:meth:`.Path.get_content` method.
 For the previous example would be